IstatCooperation/CSPro2sql/README.md

 ## Metadata

 In order to generate dashboard reports it is necessary to add metadata to CSPro dictionaries.
+Metadata are classified in:

+* `dictionary`:  these metadata are used to mark dictionaries (household, listing, ea) and to mark `individual` record
+* `variable`:  the metadata are used to mark variables (i.e. sex, age, latitude, longitude, etc.)
+* `territory`:  the metadata are used to mark the territory structure

 The list of metadata is provided below:

 ```
-METADATA @dictionary level]
+[dictionary]

-#household: use this tag to mark the household dictionary (check the 'Note=#fieldwork' in the Household_template.dcf file)
+#household: use this tag to mark the household dictionary [MANDATORY]

-#individual: use this tag to mark the individual table (check the 'Note=#individual' in the Household_template.dcf file)
+#individual: use this tag to mark the individual table [MANDATORY]

-#listing: use this tag to mark the listing dictionary (check the 'Note=#listing' in the Listing_template.dcf file)
+#listing: use this tag to mark the listing dictionary

-#expected: use this tag to mark the EA code dictionary (check the 'Note=#expected' in the Eacode_template.dcf file)
+#expected: use this tag to mark the EA code dictionary

-#household and #individual tags are MANDATORY

-[METADATA @variable level]
+[variable]
 #age: use this tag to mark the age variable.
-It is also necessary to specify the range of variable (check the 'Note=#age' in the Household_template.dcf file)
+It is also necessary to specify the range of variable.
 #sex: use this tag to mark the sex variable.
-It is also necessary to mark in the valueset the Male/Female values (check the 'Note=#sex' in the Household_template.dcf file)
+It is also necessary to mark in the valueset the Male/Female values.

-#religion: use this tag to mark the religion variable (check the Note in the Household_template.dcf file)
+#religion: use this tag to mark the religion variable

-#expectedQuestionnaires: use this tag to mark the expected households from cartograhpy (check the Note in the EA_template.dcf file)
+#expectedQuestionnaires: use this tag to mark the expected households from cartograhpy

-#lat: use this tag to mark the latitude of the household (check the Note in the Listing_template.dcf file)
+#lat: use this tag to mark the latitude of the household

-#lon: use this tag to mark the longitude of the household (check the Note in the Listing_template.dcf file)
+#lon: use this tag to mark the longitude of the household

-[METADATA @territory level]
 ```